oceantracker/oceantracker/docs/info/parameter_ref/settings.rst

 		- data_type: ``<class 'str'>``

 	* ``processors`` :   ``<class 'int'>``   *<optional>*
-		Description: Maximum number of threads to use in parallelization, default is one less than the number of physical computer cores.
+		Description: Maximum number of threads to use in parallelization, default = number of physical computer cores.
 Use a smaller value to reduce load to enable other prgrams to run better during particle tracking

 		- default: ``None``
 		- data_type: ``<class 'int'>``
 		- min: ``1``

 	* ``regrid_z_to_uniform_sigma_levels`` :   ``<class 'bool'>``   *<optional>*
-		Description: much faster 3D runs by re-griding hydo-model fields in the z to uniform sigma levels on read, based on sigma most curve z_level profile.
+		Description: much faster 3D runs by re-griding hydo-model fields in the z to uniform sigma levels on read (eg. SCHISM), based on sigma most curve z_level profile.
 Some hydo-model are already uniform sigma, so this param is ignored, eg ROMS

 		- default: ``True``
 		- data_type: ``<class 'bool'>``